baggage/app/README.md

 # contributing

-Please refer to each project's style guidelines and guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. Fork the repo on GitHub
  2. Commit changes to a branch in your fork